UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Experienced_Users.md

 export OMP_NUM_THREADS=2
 ```

 Would use 80 cores, with two threads (on Hyperthreads) per core.
+If you use `gerun` to launch your MPI process, it will take care of the division for you, but if you're using `mpirun` or `mpiexec` directly, you'll have to take care to use the correct number of MPI ranks per node yourself.

 ##### Temporary local disk (every machine EXCEPT Kathleen)